cran-task-views/Psychometrics/Psychometrics.md

     simple questionnaires forms to collect response data directly in R.
 -   `r pkg("xxIRT")` is implementation of related to IRT and computer-based testing.
--   The package `r pkg("plRasch")` computes maximum likelihood estimates and pseudo-likelihood estimates of parameters of Rasch models for polytomous (or dichotomous) items and multiple (or single) latent traits.
-Robust standard errors for the pseudo-likelihood estimates are also computed.
 -   `r pkg("Rirt")` estimates the 3-parameter-logistic model, generalized partial credit model, and graded response model.
 -   Explicit calculation (not estimation) of Rasch item parameters (dichotomous and polytomous) by means of a pairwise comparison